petri-labs/mokita/networks/genesis-validators.md

 The create a gentx, you will need the private key to an address that received an allocation in the airdrop.

-There are a couple options for how to import a key into `osmosisd`.
+There are a couple options for how to import a key into `mokitad`.

-You can import such a key into `osmosisd` via a mnemonic or exporting and importing a keyfile from an existing CLI.
+You can import such a key into `mokitad` via a mnemonic or exporting and importing a keyfile from an existing CLI.

 #### Import Via Mnemonic